SunnyTseng/Birds-Canada-ARU-data-on-BirdNET/README.md

 ## BirdNET Analyzer GUI settings

-All the analysis will be done on [BirdNET Analyzer](https://github.com/kahst/BirdNET-Analyzer) GUI on Windows.
+All the analyses were done on [BirdNET Analyzer](https://github.com/kahst/BirdNET-Analyzer) GUI on Windows.
 The model version that used in the GUI is *BirdNET_GLOBAL_6K_V2.4_Model_FP32.tfile*.